DavidGadyan/n8n_projects/README.md

 - **Pinecone** – Vector similarity search
 - **Google Drive & Google Sheets** – For document source and lead management

-> ✅ **Closing**: This chatbot system shows how AI and automation can streamline customer interaction and lead generation for real estate.
+> ✅ This chatbot system shows how AI and automation can streamline customer interaction and lead generation for real estate.

 </details>